menmos/menmos/README.md

 # Menmos - A Filesystem for the 2020s
 Menmos is an open-source consumer-grade distributed blobstore and filesystem written in Rust.
-Its goal is to bring the main benefits of complex enterprise-grade cloud-native filesystems into the mainstream.
+Its goal is to bring the main benefits of complex cloud-native filesystems into the mainstream.
 It is easy to deploy, easy to configure, and _blazing fast_, even on extremely modest systems.

 ![Version](https://img.shields.io/github/v/tag/menmos/menmos?label=version)
 [![CI](https://github.com/menmos/menmos/actions/workflows/ci.yml/badge.svg)](https://github.com/menmos/menmos/actions/workflows/ci.yml)